reims2/reims2-docs/src/philscore.md

 ## Potential Improvements

 - The conditions in `calcSingleEyePhilscore` could be evaluated independently, rather than skipping some if others apply.
-- The reason for improving the score more in condition 2 if the cylinder delta is larger is not clear.
+- The rationale for improving the score more in condition 2 if the cylinder delta is larger is unclear.
-- The reason for improving the score more in condition 4 if the difference is larger is not clear.
+- The rationale for improving the score more in condition 4 if the difference is larger is unclear.
 - The weights for the additional delta and axis in the initial PhilScore could be adjusted to avoid the need for separate filtering steps.